buesche87/pkt_stats/README.md

 # pkt_stats

-Install this script on your pkt miners, have a influxdb server with grafana ready for nice visualizations
+Install this script on your pkt miners, have an influxdb server with grafana ready for nice visualizations

 First change settings in pkt_stats.conf